AKA Tim Payunka, Payungu, Puyungku, Pyungu, Japangardi, Tjapangati

 Despite all of the results above, most collectors identify Timmy Payungka with his late career paintings in which the iconography has been discarded in favour of his immediately recongisable interlocking key design, seemingly derived from the patterning on men’s ceremonial story boards.
 Although usually in black and white, the artist also created them in a variety of formulaic duo-tonal formats during the mid to late 1990s.
 The most successful of these has been a work created in 1997 for Papunya Tula.
 Kangaroo and Fire Dreaming, sold in Sotheby's June 2002 sale (Lot 189) for $31,050.
 It should be a salutary reminder to collectors that this price is more than four times higher than his next best result for a 1990s painting.

 There is no question that Timmy Payungka was a seminal figure in the Western Desert art movement.
-He created a large body of work for just on thirty years.
+He created a large body of work for almost thirty years.
 While many of these are fine paintings and deserve to be in exalted company, collectors should be extremely careful in selecting works that best represent the various periods of his artistic output.
 There is a very definite and easily read stylistic progression through the development of his art.
 While serious collections should definitely include his work in their holdings, only the finest examples are likely to prove a sound investment in the long term.

 Timmy Payungka was one of the original group of artists who began painting for Geoff Bardon in 1971.
 Seeking sustenance during severe drought, he and his family walked a great distance from their homelands in the Gibson Desert, west of Wilkinkarra, Western Australia.
 After arriving at Haasts Bluff during his childhood he later travelled with family members back to his homelands far to the west of Lake Mackay near his birthplace, the important claypan site of Parayilpil.
 It was here in this country that his father passed away and Timmy was taken with his adoptive fathers further south to Yarrannga rockhole where the family were contacted by welfare branch patrols and moved to Umari rockhole.
-In 1957 Timmy accompanied Jerremy Long to Mount Leibig and on to Haasts Bluff making a brief visit to Alice Springs before returning to his wife and child and escorting them in the company of Uta Uta Tjangala in to Haasts Bluff during the following year.
+In 1957 Timmy accompanied Jerremy Long to Mount Leibig and on to Haasts Bluff making a brief visit to Alice Springs before returning to his wife and child and escorting them in the company of Uta Uta Tjangala into Haasts Bluff the following year.
 They were amongst the last group of Pintupi to arrive in Haasts Bluff before becoming amongst the first to settle at Papunya.
-By then, Timmy’s experience traveling with white men and keen sense of responsibility for his people prompted him to become a guardian for the new comers who followed.
+By then, Timmy’s experience travelling with white men and keen sense of responsibility for his people prompted him to become a guardian for the newcomers that followed.

 Payungka proved to be a highly individual painter from the outset and Geoff Bardon felt a natural affinity with this 'tall boisterous man with an exuberant laugh'.
 He was by all accounts extremely handsome with a fine physique, and his confidence, and extroverted personality, were reflected in his art.
 This was typified by vivacious brushstrokes and the resourcefulness in which he transposed Dreaming stories onto the confined painting surface without loosing its vibrant sense of power.
 Bardon suspected Timmy to be a Kadaitcha Man, a secret enforcer of tribal law, because of his knowledge and apparent ease when broaching upon the most feared stories.
 In subsequent travels in the company of Dick Kimber he proved to be an exceptional tracker, with an extensive knowledge of his country.
 During the early days of painting at Papunya, Timmy was inclined to paint unrestrained despite prevailing anxiety about revealing sacred material.
 Many of his early works include an occasional mix of stylised ceremonial figures, animals and simplified objects such as headpieces and bullroarers, only partly disguised among more abstract designs.
-In works like his Kadaitcha Dreaming which he created in 1972, lines radiate out from the central focus, a ceremonial Kadaitcha hat, while on the surrounding prepared earth, Kadaitcha slippers, knee imprints and ritual objects signify a feared punishment being negotiated for an offender.
+In works like his Kadaitcha Dreaming, which he created in 1972, lines radiate out from the central focus, a ceremonial Kadaitcha hat, while on the surrounding prepared earth, Kadaitcha slippers, knee imprints and ritual objects signify a feared punishment being negotiated for an offender.
 Similarly in Men’s Spirit Ceremony 1972, Timmy painted a bird’s eye view down upon two stylised men who face each other in the middle of a field of dancing tracks and ceremonial objects.
 His love of ceremonial activity and the sharing of ritual knowledge saw him preoccupied with carving sacred boards when paint and canvas were not available.

-Payungka’s Tingari works of the period 1975-feature the concentric circles representing sit down places and the linking straight lines for travelling signs in keeping with the Pintupi conventions of the time.
+Payungka’s Tingari works of the period 1975- feature the concentric circles representing sit down places and the linking straight lines for travelling signs in keeping with the Pintupi conventions of the time.
 These ‘mind maps’ of his immense homeland depicted important places for a long journey, such as food and water sources as well as places of spiritual significance and regeneration.
 His paintings occasionally included elongated ovals that depict caves, very rare in this area and places of great importance where Dreaming ceremonies took place.

 However from the early 1980’s onward Timmy increasingly removed representational motifs from his paintings and became more focused on Pintupi male conventions akin to formal abstraction.
 He used repeated patterning to build a palpable sense of intensity, augmented by contrasting areas of dotted colour and experimentation with tonal arrangements.
 These late career paintings, characterized by reductive designs in which the repetition of geometric keyed elements concentrates the visual power in referencing the sacred realm, assert Timmy’s ceremonial authority.